 How to: Set Up Configuration Information for an Office Solution

-You can use configuration files to configure settings that are specific to your Office solutions.
+You can use configuration files to configure settings that are specific to your Microsoft Visual Studio 2005 Tools for the Microsoft Office System solution.
 You can specify settings such as assembly binding policy, remoting objects, debug, and trace settings.

 To add a configuration file to your Office project

 On the Project menu, click Add New Item.

 Select Application Configuration File in the Templates pane.

 In the Name box, type in the same name as the assembly plus the extension .config.
 For example, a configuration file for an Excel project assembly called ExcelWorkbook1.dll would be named ExcelWorkbook1.dll.config.